At a glance

 Talk about how their actions affect other people.
 For example, you can say, “Thanks for helping with the dishes.
 I really appreciated your lending a hand.”
 This also shows kids they’re a valued member of the family or the community.

 Help kids express feelings.
-Sometimes kids need help and owning their accomplishments.
-For example, if you’re praising your child's hard work in math, you can add: “You must feel so proud that all of your hard work and studying made such a big difference.”
+Sometimes kids need help identifying their own emotions and owning their accomplishments.
+For example, if you’re praising your child’s hard work in math, you can add: “You must feel so proud that all of your hard work and studying made such a big difference.”

 The other big thing to watch out for is inflated praise.
 We’ve all heard this type of praise before: “You’re so smart, beautiful, sweet, and perfect!”
 You might think that if kids do something well, telling them they’re doing it really well will give their self-esteem an extra boost.